FAQs for processing fleet management rules

-Note that there is another stock rule called “Engine Light On” that is narrowly defined to only detect the state of the dashboard check engine light.
+Note that there is another stock rule called “Engine Light On” that is designed to only detect the state of the dashboard check engine light.

-Q: Can any given fleet management/reporting logic be translated into fleet management rules, in order to let the MyGeotab system do the leg work?
+Q: Can any fleet management or reporting logic be translated into fleet management rules?

 A: Not exactly.
 Even though the rules currently handle various business intelligence tasks, not every scenario is supported.